Skip to main content

 Women have unique medical needs because of their female physiology, reproductive ability, and related hormonal influences.
 As a result, women demonstrate different symptoms for certain conditions and often respond to treatments differently than men.

-Until recently, many studies on the detection, treatment, and prevention of disease were conducted on men only.
+Until recently, many studies on detecting, treating, and preventing disease were conducted on men only.
 These results were generalized to women without proof that they applied to females in the same way.

 Resources